zeefromzee/Quantum-KeyGen/README.md

 ## ⚠️ Important Notice

-**Before forking, using, or contributing to this repository, you must read and comply with the [Code of Conduct](CODE_OF_CONDUCT.md) and [License](LICENSE) requirements.
+**Before forking, using, or contributing to this repository, you must read and comply with the [Code of Conduct](CODE_OF_CONDUCT.md) .
 All usage requires proper attribution to the original author.
 Violations will be addressed through appropriate legal channels.**

 ---